Who has qualified for 2026 World Cup? Scotland are back, Italy block path for Wales and N Ireland

 Total 2026 World Cup spots: 6 + 1 inter-confederation play-off

-South American qualifying has always possessed a pleasing straightforwardness, and the expansion of the finals has had no real impact on this beyond further diluting what little jeopardy exists for the stronger nations.
+South American qualifying has always possessed a pleasing straightforwardness, and the expansion of the finals had no real impact on this beyond further diluting what little jeopardy exists for the stronger nations.

-It’s still a clean and simple 10-team league, with everyone playing everyone else home and away.
+It remained a clean and simple 10-team league, with everyone playing everyone else home and away.
 Just now with over half of those teams earning a direct path to the finals, and the team in seventh heading to the intercontinental play-offs where they should have a very good chance of success anyway.

 2026 World Cup qualification: OFC (Oceania)